 An electrophysiologist will then perform the EP study by inserting several catheters that will be used to evaluate the electrical activity in your heart.
 You may also be given several drugs to assist in this process.

-After the procedure, you will need to lie down for several hours, and then your doctor will tell you if you can go home or must stay in the hospital to continue your recovery.
+After the procedure, you will need to lie down for several hours.
+Your doctor will tell you if you can go home or if you must stay in the hospital to continue your recovery.

 If you have any questions about your EP test or appointment, please call 928-336-2434.